 The Department of Homeland Security in conjunction with the Houston Police Department has developed a training video which is available to the general public.

 In addition, the Washtenaw County Sheriff’s office has been providing A.L.I.C.E.
 (Alert, Lockdown, Inform, Counter, Evacuate) training countywide for the last three years to include two training sessions which were held at WCC in 2013.
-The highlights of the presentation may be found here.
+View highlights of the presentation.